Wales Institute of Social & Economic Research, Data & Methods

 Research Questions

-Since this project is largely based on experimental ‘trials’ its research questions at this stage are methodological rather than substantive.
-Based on these initial ‘trials’ further research with associated substantive research questions will be developed.
+Since this project was largely based on experimental ‘trials’ its research questions, at the initial stage, were methodological rather than substantive.

 • Create a baseline bioregister for the investigators when in stasis.